19balazs86/PlayingWithWolverineMarten/README.md

 > Personal opinion:
 >
 > - Both Wolverine and Marten are more than awesome.
 I enjoy working with them.
 I can imagine Wolverine as a must have in most projects
-> - They looks easy to use, but they can become somewhat larger animals as you discover the itsy-bitsy details.
+> - They looks easy to use, but they can become somewhat larger animals as you discover the itsy-bitsy details
 > - The documentation is very good and sufficient length to keep you occupied
-> - Unit and Integration tests are like a dream using with Alba (also from 'Critter Stack' family)
+> - Unit and Integration tests are like a dream with Alba (also from 'Critter Stack' family)

 ##### Resources - Wolwerine and MartenDB